Most people don’t know who they really are — and likely never will.

 But this pathway isn’t for everybody.

-Ontological shock is a phenomenon that happens after a profound psychedelic experience that’s so powerful it completely shifts one’s worldview — causing someone to exhibit physical manifestations of shock.
-This usually lasts a few hours or days but may go on for months or years for some people.
+Ontological shock is a phenomenon that happens after a profound psychedelic experience that’s so powerful it completely shifts one’s worldview — causing someone to exhibit physical manifestations of shock (like rapid heart rate, a sense of impending doom, and anxiousness).
+This usually lasts a few hours but may go on for days or weeks for some people.
 It’s a situation we want to avoid.

 Even Carl Jung famously cautioned about using psychedelics for shadow work.
 He said, “beware of unearned wisdom.”
 Essentially, psychedelics may give us information we aren’t quite ready for.